CrispyDrone/BWSort/README.md

   + Rename replays in place
   + Rename the last sort
   + Rename replays to an output directory
-+ Added support to "undo" (i.e. restore) replay names to their originals at time of parsing.
++ Added support to "undo" (i.e. reset) replay names to their originals at time of parsing.

 ### v0.8
 + Fixed major issue with nested sorts resulting in replays being sorted into the wrong folder, and receiving the wrong names.